Lousson Reinhardt: Biography

 Django Reinhardt married Florine Mayer in 1927 according to gypsy custom although their marriage was not registered, and therefore not recognised under French law.
 Their son Henri, nicknamed "Lousson" from the French "l'ourson" meaning "bear cub", was born in 1929; however, shortly after this the couple separated and Florine remarried, and Henri's birth certificate bore the last name Baumgartner from Mayer's second husband.
-Henri/Lousson learned to play guitar from his relatives; he is pictured playing with Django and others in a photograph dating from the mid 1940s and played rhythm guitar with Django's "Nouveau Quintette" on a tour of Belgium in November-December 1948, of which an official release exists.
+Henri/Lousson learned to play guitar from his relatives; he is pictured playing with Django and others in a photograph dating from the mid-1940s and played rhythm guitar with Django's "Nouveau Quintette" on a tour of Belgium in November–December 1948, of which an official release exists.
 Lousson was frequently on the road in the 1950s and 1960s and never recorded commercially except for an unreleased 1960s studio recording from Paris with violinist Vivian Villerstein.

-A private and rather shy individual, Lousson performed in bars in Paris through the 1960s, most frequently accompanied by fellow guitarist Jean-Marie Pallen, and appeared several times at the Django Reinhardt memorial festivals Samois-sur-Seine.
+A private and rather shy individual, Lousson performed in bars in Paris through the 1960s, most frequently accompanied by fellow guitarist Jean-Marie Pallen, and appeared several times at the Django Reinhardt memorial festivals at Samois-sur-Seine.
 According to author Michael Dregni, Lousson spent a number of years travelling in Italy, then returned to France in the early 1990s.
 Private recordings exist from a 1966 performance in Paris.
 He is seen at the start and end of the 1959 French film Les Pittuiti's performing "Les Deux Guitares" with Eugène Vées, and also appears briefly in a 1978 Sten Bramsen documentary Django made for Danish television.